TYPO3-Documentation/TYPO3CMS-Guide-FrontendLocalization/Documentation/BasicSetupOfALocalizedWebsite/TyposcriptConfiguration/Index.rst

 config.language
 """""""""""""""

-(line 7 and 14) Setting this configures the system “language key” to be used for the language.
+(line 7 and 14) Setting this configures the system "language key" to be used for the language.
 This is used to select labels from llXML (locallang-XML) files.
 Setting this should make frontend plugins respond by showing labels from the correct language (requires